csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 });
 ```

-We’re forgoing anything else for now, but this is the first step into adopting
+We’re forgoing anything else for now, but this is the first step to adopting the
-the Extensibility API for `performance.mark()`:
+Extensibility API for `performance.mark()`:

 <figure>